TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 === "Temperature HUD"
     <center markdown>![](./assets/frostiful/temperature-hud.png)
     <br/>The temperature indicator of Frostiful is displayed as a frosty overlay of the vanilla heart bar.
 As temperature is, in general, not a relevant outside of a select set of cold biomes in the Overworld, it is important to not impose it upon the player when it is not necessary.
-By displaying temperature in this manner, it balances information with UI-noise and is often cited as a highlight of this
+By displaying temperature in this manner, it balances information with information noise in the HUD.
+This design is often cited as a highlight of this mod and required many iterations of refinement to achieve.
     </center>

 - [:github: GitHub Source](https://www.github.com/TheDeathlyCow/frostiful)